 Primary and secondary legal and historical materials on the institution of slavery, primarily in the United States and the English-speaking world.
 Includes every relevant colony, state, and federal statute and all reported state and federal cases on slavery, as well as historical and current periodical articles and commentaries, book reviews, and an extensive bibliography of additional print and electronic sources.

-Small Business Collection provides access to academic journals and magazines perfect for both business school students and entrepreneurs, including insights, tips, strategies and success stories.
+Small Business Collection provides access to academic journals and magazines perfect for both business school students and entrepreneurs, that will help you start, plan, fund, and manage a small business.

 Full reproductions of Smithsonian Magazine (1970-present) and Air & Space Magazine (1986-present) with searchable text and illustrations.